richinatl/ReactPortfolio-RMurphy/README.md

 ## Technologies

-Made with React and custom CSS
+Made with React, javaScript, and custom CSS

 ## Questions